open-data/opengov/html/modules/contrib/simple_sitemap/README.md

 Initially only the home page is indexed in the default sitemap.
 To include content into a sitemap, visit admin/config/search/simplesitemap/entities to enable support for entity types of your choosing.
-Bundleless entity types can be configured right on that page, for bundles of entity types visit the bundle's configuration pages, e.g.

- * admin/structure/types/manage/[content type] for nodes
+After enabling support for an entity type, indexation settings for each sitemap variant can be set by pressing 'Configure'.
+For entity type bundles, one can optionally set the indexation settings right on the bundle's configuration pages, e.g. admin/structure/types/manage/[content type] for nodes.
- * admin/structure/taxonomy/manage/[taxonomy vocabulary] for taxonomy terms
- * admin/structure/menu/manage/[menu] for menu items
- * ...

 When including an entity type or bundle into a sitemap, the priority setting can be set which will set the 'priority' parameter for all entities of that